openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 Often, much of the preparation of HTML in JavaScript can be written using an Underscore.js template.
 The function ``HtmlUtils.template()`` provides some enhancements for escaping.
 First, it makes ``HtmlUtils`` available inside the template automatically.
-Also, it returns an Html snippet so that other ``HtmlUtils`` functions know not to HTML-escape its results.
+Also, it returns an HTML snippet so that other ``HtmlUtils`` functions know not to HTML-escape its results.
 It is assumed that any HTML-escaping required will take place inside the Underscore.js template.
 Follow the best practices detailed in :ref:`Safe Underscorejs Template Files`.